Nutrition During Pregnancy

 Vitamins and minerals play important roles in all of your body functions.
 Eating healthy foods and taking a prenatal vitamin every day should supply all the vitamins and minerals you need during pregnancy.

 Take only one serving of your prenatal supplement each day.
 Read the bottle to see how many pills make up one daily serving.
-If your obstetrician–gynecologist (ob-gyn) or other obstetric care provider thinks you need an extra amount of a vitamin or mineral, he or she may recommend it as a separate supplement.
+If your obstetrician–gynecologist (ob-gyn) thinks you need an extra amount of a vitamin or mineral, your ob-gyn may recommend it as a separate supplement.

 No, do not take more than the recommended amount of your prenatal vitamin per day.
 Some multivitamin ingredients, such as vitamin A, can cause birth defects at higher doses.